s-panferov/awesome-typescript-loader/README.md

 ### transpileOnly *(boolean)*

-Use this setting to disable type checking.
+Use this setting to disable type checking, enabling this will nullify the `CheckerPlugin` usage in your webpack configuration.

 ### errorsAsWarnings *(boolean)*